Detecting Toxic Flow: Abstract

 \section{Abstract}

 This paper develops a framework to predict toxic trades that a broker receives from her clients.
-Toxic trades are predicted with a novel online Bayesian method which we call the \textit{projection-based unification of last-layer and subspace estimation} ({\ourmodel}). {\ourmodel} is a fast and statistically-efficient online procedure to train a Bayesian neural network sequentially.
-We employ a proprietary dataset of foreign exchange transactions to test our methodology. {\ourmodel} outperforms standard machine learning and statistical methods when predicting if a trade will be toxic; the benchmark methods are logistic regression, random forests, and a recursively-updated maximum-likelihood estimator.
+Toxic trades are predicted with a novel online learning Bayesian method which we call the \textit{projection-based unification of last-layer and subspace estimation} ({\ourmodel}). {\ourmodel} is a fast and statistically-efficient Bayesian procedure for online training of neural networks.
+We employ a proprietary dataset of foreign exchange transactions to test our methodology.
+Neural networks trained with {\ourmodel} outperform standard machine learning and statistical methods when predicting if a trade will be toxic; the benchmark methods are logistic regression, random forests, and a recursively-updated maximum-likelihood estimator.
 We devise a strategy for the broker who uses toxicity predictions to internalise or to externalise each trade received from her clients.
 Our methodology can be implemented in real-time because it takes less than one millisecond to update parameters and make a prediction.
-Compared with the benchmarks, {\ourmodel} attains the highest PnL and the largest avoided loss for the horizons we consider.
+Compared with the benchmarks, online learning of a neural network with {\ourmodel} attains the highest PnL and avoids the most losses by externalising toxic trades.